locbh3010/pegasus/docs/oauth-setup.md

 # OAuth Authentication Setup Guide

-This guide explains how to configure OAuth authentication with Google, Facebook, and GitHub providers in your Supabase project.
+This guide explains how to configure OAuth authentication with Google and GitHub providers in your Supabase project.

 ## Prerequisites

 - Supabase project with authentication enabled
 - Google Cloud Console account
-- Facebook Developer account
 - GitHub account with developer access

 ## 1. Supabase Configuration